- Posters must adhere to a 36in x 48in presentation foam board. Boards may be oriented horizontally or vertically

 - Posters generally read from left to right and top to bottom in columns

-- Guidelines for creating a poster in PowerPoint (ignore printing instructions
+- Guidelines for creating a poster in PowerPoint (ignore the “Best Practices” link and the printing instructions)

 - Websites for best practices